tripleo1/elijjah-book/language-overview.md

 The author states that Elijjah is designed to be an industrial strength object-oriented language, and a better language that C++ and Java, but to still be interoperable with either, allowing programmers to make a gradual transition to Elijjah.

-Semicolons are optional as a statement terminator , though whilespace is ignored in the current compiler,  eventually a newline should be enough to deduce that the statement has ended.
+Semicolons are optional as a statement terminator , though whitespace is ignored in the current compiler,  eventually a newline should be enough to deduce that the statement has ended.

 ## Syntax